Meteor-Community-Packages/meteor-autoform/README.md

 * `name`: Required.
 The name of the schema key this field is for.
 * `template` (default="bootstrap3"): Specify the name of a different built-in or custom theme template to use.
-* `options`: An array of objects, where each object has a `label` property and a `value` property.
+* `options`: An array of options objects (see below).
 By specifying options, you cause the generated DOM element to be a `select` element with these options, unless you also use `noselect`.
 To use the `allowedValues` from the schema as the options, set `options="allowed"`.
 To specify a label to be displayed when there is no